-Example: Marc is an LPR.
+Example: Marc is a lawful permanent resident (LPR).
 In 2012 he travels to France for two weeks to attend a conference and then returns to the United States.
-He has active tuberculosis, which is a health ground of inadmissibility.
-As a returning LPR, Marc is deemed not to be "seeking admission" at the U.S. border.
+He has tuberculosis, which is a health ground of inadmissibility.
+As a returning permanent resident, Marc is deemed not to be "seeking admission" at the U.S. border.
 Therefore, even if DHS knows that he is inadmissible for tuberculosis, it cannot charge him with being inadmissible and place him in removal proceedings as a person "seeking admission" because his tuberculosis is not one of the circumstances listed in INA § 101(a)(13) that would make him an "applicant for admission."
-Marc should lawfully re-enter the United States without triggering removal proceedings.
+Marc should lawfully reenter the United States without triggering removal proceedings.